zxdb/ZX-Ed/README.md

 ![Group (Edit mode)](images/edit.png)

-The **_Edit mode_** is almost identical to **_New mode_**, except it's for modifying an existing record in the database (instead of creating a new record).
-The most visible difference is that, when you are editing a record that already exists, you also get the option to remove it from the database clicking `DELETE`.
+The **_Edit mode_** is almost identical to **_New mode_**, except it's for modifying an existing record in the database, instead of creating a new record.
+The most visible difference is, when you are editing a record that already exists, you will also have an option to remove it from the database clicking `DELETE`.
 Or you can make changes, then click `SAVE` to update the record in the database.

 * **_Sub-lists_**:

 ![Member (Group sub-list)](images/sublist.png)

-Although every table in [ZXDB](https://github.com/zxdb/ZXDB) have its own page in **ZX-Ed**, the same table may also appear as sub-list in another related table's page.
-In these cases, it's duplicated just for convenience, since editing data from a sub-list will produce exactly the same result.
+Although every table in [ZXDB](https://github.com/zxdb/ZXDB) has its own page in **ZX-Ed**, the same table may also appear as sub-list in another related table's page.
+However this data appears duplicated just for convenience, since editing data from a sub-list will produce exactly the same result as the original table's page.

-Each sub-list works independently from the rest of the page, with its own separate `NEW`, `EDIT` and `SAVE` options.
-The most visible difference is that each sub-list has its own independent message "`There are ? records in list`" at the bottom.
+Each sub-list works independently from the rest of the page, with separate `NEW`, `EDIT` and `SAVE` options.
+The most visible difference is that each sub-list has its own message "`There are ? records in list`" at the bottom.

 ## How to recompile ZX-Ed